-The Federal Trade Commission (FTC) and the New York Attorney General have filed a complaint against Google LLC and its subsidiary, YouTube LLC, for alleged violations of the Children’s Online Privacy Protection Act (COPPA).
+The Federal Trade Commission (FTC) and the New York Attorney General filed a complaint against Google LLC and its subsidiary, YouTube LLC, for alleged violations of the Children’s Online Privacy Protection Act (COPPA).
 Google and YouTube will be required to pay a monetary penalty of $170m in addition to the implementation of compliance measures to address the alleged violations.
 The complaint and consent decree have been filed in the U.S. District Court for the District of Columbia and is pending approval.
 Once the consent decree has been approved, it will have the force of law.

 The background to this complaint